 If you’re going to attempt to hunt down the Thanksgiving turkey yourself, make sure it doesn’t get angry!
 Wild turkeys can run up to 20 miles per hour when scared!
 So if you scare a turkey into running that fast, make sure it doesn’t get angry too and start chasing you!

-Turkey has L-tryptophan, which is known to cause drowsiness, which may contribute to why we feel so sleepy after eating it.
-But really the act of overeating anything is known to deplete your energy because your body needs the energy to digest all of that food.
+Turkey has L-tryptophan, known to cause drowsiness, which may contribute to why we feel so sleepy after eating it.
+But the act of overeating is known to deplete your energy because your body needs the energy to digest all of that food.
 Nappy Thanksgiving!